kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 the reduced chi-squared.
 Note that in many references, the unweighted version of the :math:`\chi_{\nu}^2` is used to derive the error in slope *b*.
 This gives wrong results as can be seen with equal weighting.
-Many references give the wrong formula so be careful.
+Many references give the wrong formula, so be careful.
 A possible implementation of the formulas above is given in the function :func:`lingres_origin`::